 Wild Banbury

-Wild Banbury is a focus for nature, inviting and inspiring everyone in the town to value wildlife.
-Why not get involved in the project, finding opportunities to make space for wildlife in your homes and communities, so that together we grow a Banbury that is greener, healthier and wilder.
+Wild Banbury ran for over 10 years, concluding in December 2024.
+This community-based project aimed to inspire everyone in the town to value wildlife.
+Residents and local businesses were invited to find opportunities to make space for wildlife in their homes, work, and communities, to grow a Banbury that is greener, healthier and wilder.

 The amazing network of green spaces across Banbury – gardens, verges, allotments, parks, and school grounds – are a vital resource, offering essential homes for wildlife in our increasingly crowded world.
 These urban spaces interconnect and provide a mesh of habitats for plants and animals, which in turn joins up with the wider countryside beyond the town.
-Help us ensure they are cared for and cherished as places for nature.
+Wild Banbury helped to ensure they are cared for and cherished as places for nature.

 A bug hotel at Banbury Community Garden built with help from Wild Banbury.
 Picture: Wild Banbury